Meet Our Virtual Assistant Staff – Kirt Article Writer

 Kirt’s thoughts regarding common questions about Filipino VA’s

 Why do Filipinos like to work for American companies?

 The Filipino culture is a very Americanized one.
 We also find it easier to communicate with Americans compared to other English-speaking nationalities, because their accent is more understandable to our ears.
 Moreover, Filipinos like working for American companies because of the peso-dollar exchange rate!
 Thirty bucks can provide three meals for a family of four in the Philippines in one day!

 What are the risks for Filipino’s working for American companies?

 Scammers are popping up like mushrooms.
 A lot of American companies offer work and get Filipino employees to perform tedious tasks, only to disappear without paying once the output has been submitted.

 Is it better for a Filipino to work with a local company in the Philippines or a US firm?

 What are the pros and cons?

 Many Filipinos leave the Philippines to work abroad.
 It’s not true that there is a scarcity of employment opportunities in our country.
 There is a lot.
 However, the pay is less than motivating.
 Most Filipinos are overworked and underpaid, earning only $130 to $290 per month.
-This is why many Filipino parents sacrifice leaving their children to a relative, so that they can earn more by working overseas.
+This is why many Filipino parents sacrifice leaving their children to a relative so that they can earn more by working overseas.
 Stories about broken families and embittered children of overseas Filipino workers are among the most popular movies in the country.
-To get a job with an American company online gives many Filipinos a chance to earn more without having to leave home.
+Getting a job with an American company online gives many Filipinos a chance to earn more without having to leave home.